What Your Cat Is Saying With Its Eyes

 Conclusion

-Your cat’s eyes are a window into its soul.
-By watching their pupils, eye position, and considering the context, you can better understand their feelings.
-This unlocks a deeper connection with your feline friend.
-Pay attention and enjoy understanding their world!
+Your cat’s eyes are a **window into their world**.
+By watching their pupils, gaze, and body language — and considering the context — you can better understand their feelings and deepen your bond.